darcyinc/darcy-backend-old/README.md

 ```

 ⚠️ **Note**: only the `api` application is exposed to the internet.
 By default, the `api` application runs on port `4000`.

-⚠️ Do not expose the other applications to the internet (they don't have some validations), so try to keep everything local.
+⚠️ Do not expose the microservices to the internet (they don't have some validations), so try to keep everything local.

 ## Built With 🛠️